waruna-wickramasingha/waruna-wickramasingha/README.md

 - 👀 I’m a professional software engineer with 6+ years of industrial experience.
 - 🌱 I have completed my MSc in Data Science Engineering and Analytics from University of Moratuwa, Sri Lanka
 - 🌱 I have completed my BSc Engineering Honors degree in Electronic and Telecommunication Engineering from University of Moratuwa, Sri Lanka
-- 📫 Reach me via LinkedIn: https://www.linkedin.com/in/waruna-priyankara-wickramasingha/
+- 📫 Reach me via | LinkedIn:https://www.linkedin.com/in/waruna-priyankara-wickramasingha/ | email:jap.waruna@gmail.com

 <!---
 waruna-wickramasingha/waruna-wickramasingha is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.